yahoo/object_relation_transformer/README.md

 $ python scripts/prepro_feats.py --input_json data/dataset_coco.json --output_dir data/cocotalk --images_root $IMAGE_ROOT
 ```

 `prepro_feats.py` extracts the ResNet101 features (both fc feature and last conv feature) of each image.
 The features are saved in `data/cocotalk_fc` and `data/cocotalk_att`, and resulting files are about 200GB.
+Running this script may take a day or more, depending on hardware.

 (Check the prepro scripts for more options, like other ResNet models or other attention sizes.)